mackemint/VisualBoyAdvance/README.md

 (See the original document in README.)

 I've forked the project while trying to fix sound stuttering issues happening on Pocket CHIP.
-I could only improve it a bit essentially making the audio buffer (and latency) larger, so it's not really a fix yet.

 If you want to try it out, then build & install: